 Standard payment terms

 Most of our suppliers are on standard terms of end of month following month of invoice.
-Our subcontractor standard terms are 40 day
+Our subcontractor standard terms are 40 days end of month.

 Were there any changes to the standard payment terms in the reporting period?